riQQ/Local-NLP-Backend/README.md

 Clearing the database
 ---------------------
-This software does not have a clear or reset database function built it but you can use settings->Storage>Internal shared storage->Apps->Local NLP Backend->Clear Data to remove the current database.
+This software does not have a clear or reset database function built in but you can use settings->Storage->Internal shared storage->Apps->Local NLP Backend->Clear Data to remove the current database.

 Permissions Required
 ====================